a11yrules/podcast-dev/_posts/2025-03-07-usability-testing-is-critical.md

 <div class="inline-quote" aria-hidden="true">But having all the right ingredients doens't mean the recipe will taste good.</div>

 There are things we can tell outright are not going to work.
-Others, we can probably find a way to massage the implementation into standards conformance.
-But having all the right ingredients doens't mean the recipe will taste good.
+We can probably find a way to massage the implementation of other things into standards conformance.
+But having all the right ingredients doesn't mean the recipe will taste good.
 Using the right elements in the right way as to make it conform to the standards will not ensure an accessible experience.

 ## Usability testing with disabled users